developer-aneeb/RxEaseAI_Web/doc/architecture.md

 # Architecture Overview

 This document outlines the high-level architecture of the RxEaseAI frontend application.
-The project is built using modern web standards to ensure high performance, maintainability, and a seamless developer experience.
+The project is built using modern web standards to ensure high performance, maintainability, security, and a seamless developer experience.

+---

 ## Core Technologies

-- **React 19**: The core UI library used for building interactive components.
+- **React 19**: The core UI library used for building interactive, component-driven clinical interfaces.
-- **Vite 8**: The extremely fast build tool and development server.
+- **Vite 8**: The lightning-fast build tool and local development server.
 - **Tailwind CSS v4**: A utility-first CSS framework for rapid UI styling, customized heavily via CSS-first directives (`@theme`).
+- **Zustand 5**: Fast, scalable state management with native `persist` middleware.
+- **Axios**: Centralized HTTP client configured with JWT interceptors, automatic error handling, and timeout controls.
 - **Framer Motion**: Used across the application for smooth, physics-based animations, page transitions, and micro-interactions.
 - **Lucide & Material Symbols**: Scalable vector icons used consistently across UI components.

+---

 ## Folder Structure